Are you experiencing breast pain after breastfeeding or pumping? These tips can help you find breastfeeding pain relief.

-Lanolin creams like this one are designed to be safe for baby, so you can apply it even before a feeding to give you extra protection.
+Lanolin creams like this one are designed to be safe for baby, so you can apply it before a feeding to give you extra protection.
 You can even use lanolin cream before taking a shower or putting on clothes—activities that can make you cringe and feel uncomfortable.

 Suffice it to say, crying in a curled, fetal position is certainly a sign that something’s wrong.
 But sometimes the pain doesn’t have to be that extreme to need attention—sores, blisters, and tenderness should still be tended to.